FREQUENTLY ASKED QUESTIONS

 How does midwifery care work?

-When you choose to work with Susan as your midwife for an out-of-hospital birth, you do not need an OB/GYN as an additional provider.
+When you choose to work with All About Birth, LLC for an out-of-hospital birth, you do not need an OB/GYN as an additional provider.
 Clients accepted for care under All About Birth must be essentially healthy and their pregnancies considered normal and low risk.
 The "Midwives Model of Care" is designed to follow you throughout your pregnancy and helps you to remain low risk.

 For more details visit, Services